panditdhamdhere/web3-dev-containers/README.md

 }
 ```

-If you run npm install on your host machine, you'll essentailly be running a bash script from a random website on your machine!
+If you run npm install on your host machine, you'll essentially be running a bash script from a random website on your machine!
 It could do things like:
 - The script could steal your private keys from `~/.ssh`
 - Steal encrypted keys from `~/.foundry`
 - Install malware somewhere in your files